Course Code: GES121

 Clinical Dental Assistant Externship

 The 40-hour Dental Externship is only offered to our Clinical Dental Assistant students.
 The application for the externship is within the course.
-Students must have completed at least 80% of the course before applying, but will also have up to six months after completion to apply.
+You must have completed at least 80% of the course before applying, but will also have up to six months after completion to apply.
 The externship is not guaranteed.
 It is an optional part of the course, but highly recommended training for clinical assistant experience.

-Students will need to provide an updated resume, current CPR certification, and proof of current Hepatitis B vaccinations or a current negative test form provided by a doctor, depending on the state or dental office that has been selected for the externship.
+You will need to provide an updated resume, current CPR certification, and proof of current Hepatitis B vaccinations or a current negative test form provided by a doctor, depending on the state or dental office that has been selected for the externship.
 There may be more requirements depending on the state or dental office selected.

 CERTIFIED DENTAL ASSISTANT, CDA, AND DANB are trademarks of the Dental Assisting National Board, Inc (DANB).
 This course is not reviewed or endorsed by DANB.